CAR-T therapy snapshot

 Issues with autologous T cells

-Despite stunning success in some patients, current autologous CAR-T therapies face daunting obstacles in terms of cost (≈$500,000/treatment); side effects (cytokine release syndrome and neurotoxicity, for instance), and cell quality, which can be compromised by the patient’s disease or previous therapies.4-7
+Despite stunning success in some patients, current autologous CAR-T therapies face daunting obstacles related to cost (≈$500,000/treatment), side effects (cytokine release syndrome and neurotoxicity, for instance), and variable cell quality, which can be compromised by the patient’s disease or previous therapies.4-7

-Moreover, all currently approved CAR-T products require the orchestration of several logistically complex and time-consuming manufacturing steps.
-The process—often requiring a month or more to complete—involves extracting cells from the patient, genetically modifying the extracted T cells, and growing the cells into large quantities so they can be reintroduced back into the patient in sufficient amounts to induce a meaningful therapeutic response.
+Moreover, all currently approved CAR-T products require complex, multistep manufacturing.
+This process—often taking a month or more—includes T-cell collection, genetic modification, expansion, and reinfusion.
 This manufacturing process involves a lengthy ‘vein-to-vein’ time that can increase the risk for disease progression, especially in patients with aggressive disease.

 Are allogeneic T cells the answer?